noxvoortella/Dynamic-Product-Ecosystem/README.md

 ## 3\.
 AI/ML as a Value Creator, Not a Feature

 When applying AI/ML, don't add it for the sake of novelty.
 Instead, use it to enhance the product's core value proposition.
 The AI/ML team should be included early in ideation to understand where automation, prediction, or personalization can enhance the user experience.
-Some ways to weave AI into your framework:
+Some ways to weave AI into your approach:

 * **Personalization:** Build ML models that tailor user experiences based on behavioral data.
 * **Operational Evolution:** Use AI to automate processes that traditionally require manual, non-value-added efforts, such as customer onboarding or compliance checking.
 By automating these tasks, AI drives experimentation and transformation, allowing teams to focus on higher-value work while evolving operations.